site24x7/plugins/windows_security/readme.md

-# Plugin for monitoring windows security
+# Plugin for monitoring Windows security

 This plugin monitors key Windows security activities such as failed login attempts, antivirus status, malware detections, account lockouts, and more.
 It helps in tracking and ensuring the health of your system's security posture.